Tim Brant: CBS Sports

 Brant spent four years at CBS Sports (1987-90) and worked a variety of broadcasts, including the NFL, the NBA and the NCAA basketball tournament.
 He served as host of CBS Sports Saturday, Winter-Fest, the NCAA basketball tournament Selection Show and the Emmy Award-winning Tour de France coverage.
 Tim also mentored and worked with childhood friend James Brown.
 Tim and James grew up together in the Washington, D.C., area.

 In 1987 and 1988, Brant was paired with analyst Hank Stram on NFL broadcasts.
 In 1989, he served as the #4 NFL play-by-play man alongside Dan Jiggetts.
 One year later, Brant teamed with Jim Nantz on NFL broadcasts.
 In Nantz's 2008 best-selling book, Jim says that he never forged a friendship as quickly with anyone as he did with Tim Brant.

 Washington, D.C.

 Locally, he has hosted sport pre-game specials such as Are You Ready for Washington Redskins games.

 Brant hosted the Brant & Parks morning show on WMAL radio in Washington, D.C., for over ten years.
 His first sportscasting job was at WMAL calling Maryland Terrapins football & basketball games.
+He was the color commentator with Mal Campbell in 1977 and 1978 and Johnny Holliday in 1979.

 He served as vice president, Sports at WJLA-TV in Washington through May 2015.
 He previously served as the station's sports director from 1978 until 1982.